Tagged as: Credit Union Difference

 Unlike our big-bank friends, credit union members are owners of their financial institution.
 Each member has one vote, regardless of the amount of their savings or loans with the credit union.
 Additionally, the credit union board of directors are volunteers chosen from within the membership.

 Credit unions tend to have lower operating expenses and pass along profits to their members.
-This keeps fees and loan rates low while increasing savings rates.
+This keeps fees and loan rates low while increasing certificate rates and savings rates.

 Credit unions of every size are able to provide an expanded network of ATM access to members through their cooperative network, allowing members to withdraw cash at a multitude of locations, surcharge-free, as well as to make deposits.